Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 reason: "MTTR improved, but silent_p0 and manual_review_floor fail"

-Scripts run_validation.py, compare_drift.py, and ci_gate.py write results to stdout, they do not create a separate out/ directory.
-For the educational route, transfer the summary to capstone/goodhart-note.md: target metric, guard metric, blocked example, and reason.
+The scripts run_validation.py, compare_drift.py, and ci_gate.py write results to stdout; no separate out/ directory is created.
+For the educational path, move the result to capstone/goodhart-note.md: target metric, guard metric, blocked example, and reason.

 Key Ideas

-First, define which indicators remain quality invariants and which become optimization targets and therefore subject to manipulation.
-An invariant cannot be "improved" by direct pressure: it describes the minimally acceptable system state.
+First, define which indicators remain quality invariants and which become optimization goals and are therefore subject to manipulation.
+An invariant cannot be "improved" by direct pressure: it describes the minimum acceptable state of the system.
 Examples of invariants:

 - audit completeness;